-Ever the truth-seekers, Drive To Write appear to have accidentally stumbled upon the answer, gleaned from (admittedly dubious) sources close to the FCA chief himself; revealing the unspoken reason for his departure – the mysterious disappearance of Sergio’s favourite jumper – (A particularly nice angora number).
+Ever the truth-seekers, Drive to Write appear to have accidentally stumbled upon the answer, gleaned from (admittedly dubious) sources close to FCA itself, revealing the unspoken reason for his departure – the mysterious disappearance of Sergio’s favourite jumper – (A particularly fine blue angora number).

-Later, an ugly scene ensued, when a tearful Marchionne accused di Montezemolo of maliciously stealing his jumper, claiming the silver haired smoothie had always coveted it.
+An ugly scene ensued, with a tearful Marchionne accusing di Montezemolo of stealing the item of knitwear, claiming the silver haired smoothie had always coveted it.
 Sources claim di Montezemolo appeared bewildered by the accusation and was later heard to ask colleagues; “The man is deranged – what is this thing called jumper?”
-The relationship between the two men prior to this event had been reported as being ‘sub-glacial’, but this appears to have been the final thread.
+The relationship between the two men prior to this event had been reported as being ‘glacial’, but this appears to have been the final thread.
 The FCA supremo is said to have insisted on di Montezemolo’s resignation when it became clear the errant sweater had disappeared for good.

 DTW attempted to obtain a comment from both FCA and Ferrari spokespeople today but were told in no uncertain terms to get lost.

-DTW acknowledges: Lyrics from The Sultans of Ping’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores…perhaps.
+*Lyrics from The Sultans of Ping’s 1992 masterpiece ‘Where’s Me Jumper’ – available from all good record stores… or maybe not.